Ukraine crisis: Why Imran Khan's Russia trip will further isolate Pakistan | DW | 25.02.2022

 "Pakistan is walking a tightrope, although the visit could help Khan domestically," he said.

 But Khan's popularity is plummeting in Pakistan, with masses reeling under high inflation and rising unemployment.
-Meanwhile, opposition parties are preparing to oust him through a no-confidence vote in parliament.
+Meanwhile, opposition parties are hoping to oust him through a no-confidence vote in parliament.

 Additional reporting by Haroon Janjua, DW's correspondent in Islamabad.